-Chapter 2 The Development of Fraternal Insurance
+The Development of Fraternal Insurance

-An important part of the U.S. insurance picture in the 1800s and early 1900's was developed by fraternal organizations.
+An important part of the insurance picture in the United States in the 1800s and early 1900's was developed by fraternal organizations.
 Like early marine insurance, this type of policy had historical roots.
 Religious and fraternal societies under the Roman Empire paid benefits when members died.
 The guilds in the Middle Ages took care of their own.